Happy Valentine’s Day, San Francisco. With February 14th quickly approaching, we compiled a list of some of our favorite ways to spend the holiday.

 A homey, roaring fire is a hot commodity during winter (and basically any other season) in SF’s characteristic foggy weather.
 We’ve rounded up some of our favorite spots with fireplaces in San Francisco, ranging from outdoor patios to neighborhood bars to fine dining restaurants.

-The perfect romantic date spot for Valentine’s Day can take various forms, but a night of upscale dining al fresco in San Francisco is a classic go-to.
-These restaurants have magical outdoor patios where you can enjoy a variety of delicious food options, creative cocktails, and much more.
+The perfect romantic date spot for Valentine’s Day can take various forms, but a night of upscale dining in San Francisco is a classic go-to.
+These restaurants offer romantic environments where you can enjoy a variety of delicious food options, creative cocktails, and much more.

 San Francisco is a wine lover’s paradise.
 Between our proximity to wine country and a world-renowned restaurant scene, it’s no surprise that you can find amazing vino in nearly every corner of the city.
 Our favorite wine bars range from chic and sophisticated to wine-fueled dance parties and everything in between.